Winter in the Whitsundays

 A lot of budget charter boats plan the annual maintenance of their vessels out of the water this time of year, so only the most popular boat tours will still be running.
 With smaller crowds, discounted tours and often complimentary upgrades to private cabins, why wouldn’t you want to visit in the Winter?
 (Featured: New Horizon)

 The clear water, blue skies and lack of crowds mean photographers can strike gold this time of year.
 More room on the boats to have to yourself, as well as snorkelling sites and Whitehaven Beach, allow even the amateur photographer to get that perfect Instagram photo.

 The Sunsets are Out of This World

 Did we mention the clear skies also bring some of the best sunsets of the year?
 Imagine sailing into the horizon, drink in hand while you chase the last flare of orange rays as night sets in… Or standing atop one of the many lookouts available on the islands drinking in the last of the daylight without a soul in sight.
 You're just about guaranteed a stunning display in the sky most evenings during the winter.
+Check out our range of effervescent sunset cruises!
 (Featured: Solway Lass)

 Convinced?
 We thought so.
 Now it's time to pick your perfect tour!